DavidKozdra/GitPulse/README.md

 # GitPulse
-chrome extension to measure and alert about archived repos Here’s a polished draft of your **README.md** for *GitPulse*:
+chrome extension to measure and alert about archived repos

 ## 🚀 Overview